Jon Jay agrees to $3 million, 1-year contract with Royals

 ”Hopefully we were able to catch something soon enough and take control of the situation and hopefully I end up good to go,” Hahn said. ”We’re just going to treat it right now and see how it responds.
 Test it dynamically, let it calm down and then get out there, start a throwing program and just take it from there, one step day by day.”

-Outfield prospect and former first-round draft pick Bubba Starling has also been shut down with an oblique issue.
+Outfield prospect and former first-round draft pick Bubba Starling has stopped baseball activity because of an oblique issue.
 He was limited to 80 games last season with Triple-A Omaha because of an oblique strain.

 —